dmwm/PHEDEX/README.txt

 			    PhEDEx README

-PhEDEx stands for Physics Expiriment Data Export.
+PhEDEx stands for Physics Experiment Data Export.
 It consists of:

  * A distributed agent-based transfer management workflow engine
  * A central database containing workflow state and monitoring data